Belgians urged to double down on fries, do national duty

 “This is the first time in my 30-year career that I need to call on authorities for help,” he said.
 “The potato sector is so important.
 It should be helped because it’s a flagship for our whole industry.”

-As the immediate future remains gloomy, the industry wants to find new ways to move its surplus stock and avoid aste.
-In partnership with the Dutch-speaking Flemish region of Belgium, Belgapom has set up a program to deliver 25 tons of potatoes a week to food banks.
+The industry wants to find new ways to move surplus stock and avoid waste.
+In partnership with the Dutch-speaking Flemish region of Belgium, Belgapom set up a program to deliver 25 tons of potatoes a week to food banks.
 Businesses are working to export some of their supplies to Central Europe and Africa, where the demand remains high.

-The industry is also looking at ways to work with starch factories to find other uses for excess potato stocks, such as feeding livestock or producing green electricity.
+The industry is also looking at working with starch factories to find other uses for excess potato stocks, such as feeding livestock or producing green electricity.

 Both France and Belgium claim to have invented fried string potatoes as a side dish.
 But the ‘pomme frites” culture is stronger in Belgium, where people share a taste for beer with the chip-eaters in Britain.